Frequently Asked Questions

 2. What is format of Maths Genius 2026 Competition?

-The Competition is conducted entirely online and consists of two leagues:
+The competition is conducted entirely online and consists of:

 • Entry Round